apache/arrow/docs/source/java/vector_schema_root.rst

-The recommended usage for :class:`VectorSchemaRoot` is creating a single :class:`VectorSchemaRoot` based on the known schema and populated data over and over into the same VectorSchemaRoot in a stream of batches rather than create a new :class:`VectorSchemaRoot` instance each time (see `Numba <https://github.com/apache/arrow/tree/master/java/flight/src/main/java/org/apache/arrow/flight>`_ or ``ArrowFileWriter`` for better understanding).
+The recommended usage for :class:`VectorSchemaRoot` is creating a single :class:`VectorSchemaRoot` based on the known schema and populated data over and over into the same VectorSchemaRoot in a stream of batches rather than creating a new :class:`VectorSchemaRoot` instance each time (see `Numba <https://github.com/apache/arrow/tree/master/java/flight/src/main/java/org/apache/arrow/flight>`_ or ``ArrowFileWriter`` for better understanding).
 Thus at any one point a VectorSchemaRoot may have data or may have no data (say it was transferred downstream or not yet populated).